Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions

-In order to make precise theoretical predictions for observables in $B\to K^*\nu_\ell\bar{\nu}_\ell$ decay, precision calculations of $B\to K^*$ form factors play an essential role.
-In the high $q^2$ region, the form factors have been computed using lattice QCD simulations in Refs.~\cite{Horgan:2013hoa,Horgan:2015vla}, and these results need to be extrapolated to cover the entire kinetic region, which introduces some model-dependence.
-In the low $q^2$ region, QCD based methods have been developed to address the factorization formulas involved in the heavy-to-light transition processes with the help of the heavy quark expansion.
-At leading power in ${\rm{\Lambda_{QCD}}}/m_Q$, the heavy-to-light form factors can be expressed as a product of the effective operators in soft-collinear effective theory (SCET), the so-called A0-type and B1-type SCET operators, and corresponding coefficient functions with hard fluctuations~\cite{Beneke:2000wa,Bauer:2002aj,Beneke:2003pa,Beneke:2002ph},
+In order to make precise theoretical predictions for observables in $B\to K^*\nu_\ell\bar{\nu}_\ell$ decay, precision calculations of $B\to K^*$ form factors are of paramount importance.
+In the high $q^2$ region, the form factors have been computed using lattice QCD simulations in Refs.~\cite{Horgan:2013hoa,Horgan:2015vla} and extrapolated to the entire kinetic region.
+In the low $q^2$ region, several QCD based methods have been developed to derive the factorization formulas involved in the heavy-to-light transition processes with the help of the heavy quark expansion.
+At leading power in ${\rm{\Lambda_{QCD}}}/m_Q$, the seven $B\to V$ form factors can be expressed as a product of the four effective operators in soft-collinear effective theory (SCET), the so-called A0-type and B1-type SCET form factors, and corresponding coefficient functions with hard fluctuations~\cite{Beneke:2000wa,Bauer:2002aj,Beneke:2003pa,Beneke:2002ph, Lange:2003pk},